xinbenlv/ethgpt/README.md

-## Next.js Boilerplate for a simple ChatGPT Plugin

-This is essentially the JavaScript version of the Python app documented in the OpenAI Chat GPT docs.
+EthGPT: Ethereum and EVM dApp Functionality for ChatGPT EthGPT is an extension of the JavaScript version of the Python app documented in the OpenAI Chat GPT docs, providing Ethereum and EVM dApp functionalities for ChatGPT.

-I originally had trouble getting the headers and cors working properly so I figured I'd document how to do this here.

 ### Prerequisites